Past Perfect Continuous exercises

 Gap-fill

-It is a perfect way to learn grammar through written texts, reinforcing how the Past Perfect Continuous tense is used to describe an ongoing action that continued to some point in the past.
+It is a perfect way to learn grammar through written texts, reinforcing how the Past Perfect is used.

 • Practice correct sentence structure